Get alerts of updates about «Pregnancy and breastfeeding»

 Vaccination during pregnancy can protect both mother and child from becoming ill with COVID-19.
 Women who are vaccinated during pregnancy will develop antibodies against the coronavirus, which are then transmitted to the baby - especially in the later stages of pregnancy (regardless of when the woman is vaccinated).
 Therefore, vaccination of pregnant women can help protect the baby in the first months after birth.

-Data from countries where pregnant women have been vaccinated show that vaccination with non-live vaccines (such as mRNA vaccines and viral vector vaccines) does not have an adverse effect on the course of pregnancy, for either the mother or the foetus.
+Data from countries where pregnant women have been vaccinated for longer, including a study in Norway, show that vaccination with non-live vaccines (such as mRNA vaccines and viral vector vaccines) does not have an adverse effect on the course of pregnancy, for either the mother or the foetus.

-Knowledge about vaccination of pregnant women against coronavirus disease comes mainly from countries that have vaccinated pregnant women for many months already.
-Pregnant women will be offered two doses at 3-8 week intervals with one of the two mRNA vaccines available in Norway.
+Much of the knowledge about vaccination of pregnant women against coronavirus disease comes mainly from countries that started vaccination earlier than Norway, due to higher infection rates, such as in the US, UK, Israel and Sweden.
+Pregnant women in Norway are offered two doses at 3-8 week intervals with one of the two mRNA vaccines available in Norway.

 The mRNA vaccines from BioNTech / Pfizer (Comirnaty) and Moderna (Spikevax) are considered equivalent in terms of efficacy and safety for pregnant women.

-A flexible interval is important so that those who are further along in their pregnancy can be fully vaccinated before birth, while for those who begin vaccination earlier in the pregnancy, a longer interval may be allowed.
-The best protection is obtained after the second vaccine dose.
+A flexible interval is important so that those who are further along in their pregnancy can receive their primary vaccination before birth, while for those who begin vaccination earlier in the pregnancy, a longer interval may be allowed.
+The best protection is obtained after the second vaccine dose, and pregant women are also recommended a booster dose.
 If the vaccination course is not completed during pregnancy, the vaccine can also be given after birth when the woman is ready.

 No other side effects have been observed in pregnant women after vaccination compared to non-pregnant women of the same age.